PROJECT [ 00 - 2 ]

 [ 4 ] THE SUCCESS

-M2Call's Migo app has evolved into a certified and trusted solution, achieving CE-marking, ISO-13485 certification, and NDAA compliance.
+M2Call's Migo app achieved CE-marking, ISO-13485 certification, and NDAA compliance.
 It’s now a regular part of the Neurointensive Care Unit at Rigshospitalet, is used in multiple hospitals across Denmark, and from 2025, the system is also being installed in hospitals abroad.

 A big thank you to my fellow designer Wiktoria Cieńciała, the M2Call tech team, the Siemens team, and the clinicians and nurses at Rigshospitalet, whose collaboration and trust made this possible.